Blackfriars, City of London

 Blackfriars Bridge was built in 1769, using funds generated from rents on the houses and shops of London Bridge.
 Structural problems caused by water scouring necessitated its replacement exactly a century later.

 In 1864 the London, Chatham and Dover Railway Company opened Blackfriars station on Ludgate Hill.
 The station moved to its present site by the river in 1886.
-Subsequent extensions and alterations progressively compounded its status as the ugliest mainline terminal in London until its renovation in 2009–12, which introduced mainline platforms that stretch the full width of the Thames, an imposing, glass-fronted ticket hall at the corner of Queen Victoria Street and New Bridge Street and an additional entrance on the south side of the river.
+Subsequent extensions and alterations progressively compounded its status as the ugliest railway terminus in London until its renovation in 2009-12, which introduced mainline platforms that stretch the full width of the Thames, an imposing, glass-fronted ticket hall at the corner of Queen Victoria Street and New Bridge Street and an additional entrance on the south side of the river.

 Shwon in the photograph at the top of this article, Unilever House was built in 1930–2 on the site of DeKeyser’s Royal Hotel (1874), which had been taken over by Lever Brothers in 1921.
+With the unification of Unilever’s Dutch and UK arms in 2020, Unilever House became the company’s worldwide head office.

 Across Queen Victoria Street from the station, the Blackfriar (or Black Friar) is the finest Arts and Crafts pub in London.
 It began its existence in 1875 as a fairly ordinary establishment, distinguished only by its wedge shape, but was remodelled in several stages during the early years of the 20th century by the architect Herbert Fuller-Clark and a group of artist-craftsmen, of whom the most significant was the sculptor Henry Poole.
-There are delightful decorative touches outside but it’s the interior that truly astounds, with monkish motifs, mosaics and copper reliefs abounding amidst the mirrors and multi-coloured marble.
+There are delightful decorative touches outside the pub but it’s the interior that truly astounds, with monkish motifs, mosaics and copper reliefs abounding amidst the mirrors and multi-coloured marble.

 Early on 18 June 1982 the body of Italian financier Roberto Calvi was found hanged under Blackfriars Bridge, his pockets stuffed with bricks and stones.
 Calvi, dubbed ‘God’s banker’ because of his ties to the Vatican’s bank, IOR, had been seeking help for his failing Banco Ambrosiano after escaping house arrest in Rome.
 Italian prosecutors charged five individuals with Calvi’s murder in 2005.
 All were subsequently acquitted.